 After sending the letters, the killing continued.
 On September 27, 1969, Bryan Calvin Hartnell, 20, and Cecelia Ann Shepard, 22, were stabbed at Lake Berryessa in Napa County.
 Hartnell survived eight stab wounds to the back, but Shepard died due to her injuries on September 29, 1969.
 In the Presidio Heights neighborhood of San Francisco, he shot and killed 29-year-old Paul Stine.

 Four other murder victims are suspected to be victims of Zodiac, though these have not been confirmed.
 The killer himself claimed to have killed 37 people.

 The murders did not fall under federal jurisdiction, so the FBI never opened an investigation.
 However, local law enforcement agencies called on the FBI’s expertise in handwriting analysis, cryptanalysis, and fingerprints to aid their investigations.

-Numerous suspects have been named by law enforcement and amateur investigators, but no conclusive evidence has surfaced.
-In April 2004, the San Francisco Police Department marked the case “inactive”, yet re-opened the case at some point prior to March 2007.
+Law enforcement and amateur investigators have named numerous suspects, but no conclusive evidence has surfaced.
+In April 2004, the San Francisco Police Department marked the case “inactive” yet re-opened the case at some point before March 2007.
 The case also remains open in the city of Vallejo, as well as in Napa County and Solano County.
 The California Department of Justice has maintained an open case file on the Zodiac murders since 1969.

-The unsolved nature of the murders and the Zodiac Killer’s elaborate methods of communicating with the public and his pursuers still captures the imaginations of screenwriters, authors, true-crime buffs, forensic scientists, and, of course, law enforcement.
+The unsolved nature of the murders and the Zodiac Killer’s elaborate methods of communicating with the public and his pursuers still capture the imaginations of screenwriters, authors, true-crime buffs, forensic scientists, and law enforcement.